hudieu/morphing-ditto/README.md

 the built-in .add method into your main timeline.
 Thus, if I wanted to add more pokemons to the animation and / or some controls to choose which pokemon to morph from / to, I would need to isolate steps 2, 3 and 4 in a function and call it when needed with relevant parameters.

-If anyone is interested in doing something along those lines, feel free to jump in!
+If anyone is interested in doing something along those lines (provided they respect greensock licensing terms for the MorphSVGPlugin), feel free to jump in!